-The machine beeps for approx. one second and displays " II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.
+The machine beeps for approx. one second and displays "II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.

-To select one of the maintenance-mode functions listed in Section 8.2, press the ▲ key or ▼ key to display any function code on the LCD.
-Then press the Set key.
+To select one of the maintenance-mode functions listed in Section 8.2, enter the corresponding 2-digit function code with the numerical keys on the control panel.
 (The details of each maintenance-mode function are described in Section 8.4.)